-If an enrollee being treated-in-place has a real-time deterioration in their clinical condition necessitating immediate transport to an emergency department, the ambulance provider cannot bill for both the treatment-inplace ambulance service and the transport to the emergency department.
-In this situation, the ambulance provider shall bill for the emergency department transport only.
-The MCO shall require ambulance providers to submit pre-hospital care summary reports to prevent payment of treatment-in-place ambulance claims and emergency ambulance transportation claims for the same occurrence.
+If an enrollee being treated-in-place has a real-time deterioration in their clinical condition necessitating immediate transport to an emergency department, as determined by the ambulance provider (i.e., EMT or paramedic), telehealth provider, or enrollee, the MCO may not reimburse for both the treatment-in-place ambulance service and the transport to the emergency department.
+In this situation, the MCO shall reimburse for the emergency department transport only.
+The MCO shall require ambulance providers to submit pre-hospital care summary reports when ambulance treatment-in-place and ambulance transportation claims are billed for the same enrollee with the same date of service.